cortexproject/cortex/docs/operations/blocks-storage.md

 The trade-off of using the Memcached index cache is:

-- Pros: can scale beyond a single node memory (Memcached cluster), shared across multiple querier instances
+- Pros: can scale beyond a single node memory (Memcached cluster), shared across multiple store-gateway instances
 - Cons: higher latency in the cache round trip compared to the in-memory one

 The Memcached client uses a jump hash algorithm to shard cached entries across a cluster of Memcached servers.
 For this reason, you should make sure memcached servers are **not** behind any kind of load balancer and their address is configured so that servers are added/removed to the end of the list whenever a scale up/down occurs.